An expert on ADHD answers the question: Can attention deficit hyperactivity disorder cause bad sense of direction?

 But look at it in reverse: Imagine having a bad sense of direction.
 See if you can then imagine this having anything to do with ADHD.

-Like Dr. Myers says, a person can have both situations, but that doesn’t mean that the conditions are causally linked.
+Like Dr. Myers says, a person can have both situations — ADHD plus a poor sense of direction — but that doesn’t mean that the conditions are causally linked.

-In fact, there has been no research showing any causal relationship between ADHD and the so-called getting lost easily.
+In fact, there has been no research showing any causal relationship between ADHD and getting lost easily.

 Though some adults have a lousy sense of direction, keep in mind that by nature, very young children aren’t the best at navigating through unfamiliar surroundings such as a big house that they’ve never been inside of.

-You should not assume that you, or your child, might have ADHD just because the child’s or your sense of direction seems crummy.
+You should not assume that you, or your child, might have ADHD simply because the child’s or your sense of direction seems crummy.

 Dr. Myers has 30+ years’ experience working with children, adolescents and parents, specializing in children and adolescents with ADHD.
 Total Focus is a comprehensive program to improve attention, concentration and self-control in children.